 What is DNA damage response and why is it important?

-DNA Damage Response Inhibition is an innovative new anti-cancer platform which could revolutionise the treatment of cancer.
+DNA Damage Response Inhibition is an anti-cancer platform which could revolutionise the treatment of cancer.
 It works by exploiting DNA Damage Response defects which are specific to cancer cells, and kills them whilst sparing normal cells.1

-AstraZeneca is pioneering this new treatment paradigm.
+AstraZeneca is pioneering this treatment paradigm.
 We believe it is a crucial step forward in our aim of one day eliminating cancer as a cause of death.

 The science behind DNA Damage Response Inhibition

 Every day, DNA in our cells is damaged thousands of times by natural causes and external factors.
 If not corrected, this DNA damage could eventually lead to cancer.1 The body has developed systems to protect the cells from DNA damage, called the DNA Damage Response or DDR.1

 A faulty DNA Damage Response system helps cancer develop, as it allows mutations that promote uncontrolled cell growth.2 Cancer cells with a DNA Damage Response deficiency are heavily reliant on remaining ‘back up’ DNA Damage Response systems.1

 DNA Damage Response Inhibition exploits these defects by blocking the remaining response systems cancer cells are relying on to survive, which in turn causes them to die.
 Healthy cells are not vulnerable to this type of treatment.1

 AstraZeneca is committed to investigating the potential of DNA Damage Response Inhibition across a range of tumour types.
 We currently have five compounds being investigated in clinical trials.
 The mechanism of action of DNA Damage Response Inhibitors suggests that they can be combined with other DNA Damage Response Inhibitors, immuno-oncology agents and targeted therapies.